kodema5/await-x.js/README.md

-# await x(), ax.js
+# await for x()

-tdlr; to use 'await x()' to get things, whether local, or via messaging channel, else where (ajax, worker, publish-subscribe, frame, etc)
+tdlr; to use 'await x()' to get things, whether local, or else-where via a messaging channel

+so that, not to worry on refactor if function is to be moved elsewhere (ex: to a web-worker)